cvasseng/almostvanilla.js/README.md

       success: function to call when the file has been uploded to the browser,
       error: function to call on errors
     }

+**Drag 'n Drop**

+Drag and drop is handled with two different objects:
+  * `av.Draggable(target, type, payload)`: target is a DOM node, type is a string with type identifiers for the drag operation separated by whitespace, and payload is the data attached to the drag operation.
+  * `av.DropTarget(target, types)`: target is a DOM node, types is a string with type identifiers separated by whitespace that the drop area accepts

+`av.Draggable` makes a node draggable, while `av.DropTarget` turns a node into a drop target.

+Both functions return an object with a `on` function, which can be used to listen for the following events:

+Draggable events:
+  * `DragStart` - emitted when starting a drag operation
+  * `DragEnd` - emitted when completing a drag operation

+Drop Target events:
+  * `DragEnter` - emitted when a draggable object enters the drop target
+  * `DragLeave` - emitted when a draggable object leaves the drop target
+  * `DragOver` - emitted when holding a draggable object over the drop target
+  * `Drop(payload, type, event)` - emitted when a draggable object is dropped on the target

 #Quick Samples